greenthegarden/homelab/README.md

 Proxmox 8 was installed on top of Debian 12 as I was unable to boot directly into the Proxmox installer.

-Some good sources of information for setting up a Unifi network are:
+Some good sources of information for setting up Proxmox are:

 ADD DETAILS!!